SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-27-trump-danger-test.md

 bodyguards.

 O'Donnell's talking about an affidavit near the end of a recent court filing, which we'll get to [below](#the-evidence-statistical-significance--strength-of-effect).
-But first, let's a trawl through the rest of the filing.
+But first, let's have a trawl through the rest of the filing.

 <img src="{{ site.baseurl }}/images/2024-02-27-trump-danger-test-filing.jpg" width="400" height="494" alt="NY DA Alvin Bragg: Notice of intent to file motion for protective gag order" title="NY DA Alvin Bragg: Notice of intent to file motion for protective gag order" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Bragg's filing <sup id="fn2a">[[2]](#fn2)</sup> makes for interesting, if voluminous (331 pages!), reading.
-The gist, of course, is simple:
+The gist, of course, is simple (__emphasis__ in the original):

 > __Defendant has a long history of publicly attacking individuals involved in legal
 > proceedings against him, including witnesses, jurors, judges, and prosecutors; and